shalinimadan/F25SI539_DiscussionW10/README.md

 Use /* ... */ in CSS

-Write your corrected, accessible version directly below the commented-out code.
+Step 3: Write your corrected, accessible version directly below the commented-out code.

-Add a one-line explanation describing why your fix improves accessibility.
+Step 4: Add a one-line explanation describing why your fix improves accessibility.